Courtland Center: 2000s redevelopment

 Tucker Development acquired the mall from Forest City Enterprises in the early 2004 and began renovations on it.
 The far end of the former Crowley's was converted to Old Navy in July 2000.
 They relocated inside the mall in 2005, displacing a former f.y.e. which had closed, and a Payless ShoeSource which was relocated.
 Later that same year, Staples moved from a nearby strip mall into Old Navy's former location, while the remainder of the former Crowley's was split between a new Jo-Ann Etc. store (resulting in the closure of the existing Jo-Ann Fabrics store) and Dunham's Sports, which had also moved from a nearby strip mall.

 Mervyns closed in early 2006 when the chain exited Michigan.
 In late 2007, JCPenney announced that it would relocate its existing stores in the mall to a newer, larger location in the former Mervyns space.
 While the former Mervyns space was being redeveloped and expanded, the roof of the store caught on fire, causing the mall to close for a day in September 2007.
 Old Navy closed its store at the mall in January 2008, and JCPenney's new store opened on March 1, 2008, resulting in the closure of the three former JCPenney stores.
 The new location included several departments which were not present in the former locations, such as an inline Sephora store.
 JCPenney's former main store in the middle of the mall was replaced by Steve & Barry's, which opened on May 15, 2008, while the two sub-stores were vacated.
 Steve & Barry's closed December 2008, and the theaters re-closed in 2009.
 Planet Fitness replaced the Old Navy space in February 2011.

 On May 20, 2011, the cinema was reopened by NCG Cinemas as NCG Courtland Cinemas to replace NCG's Clio location.
 In 2013, the mall was sold by Tucker Development to a limited liability company from Delaware.

-Goodwill Industries of Mid-Michigan opened a 5,000 square feet temporary Christmas store by November 2015, which would operate until mid-December.
-While its Center Road Burton location moving to a permanent place in the mall by January 2016 to take up a 15,000-square-foot space.
-In 2018, Sloan Museum opened an exhibit space in the former JCPenney/Steve & Barry's.